centmonit/centmonit-release/README.md

 **Now visit the web dashboard with default account (john/snow) to view the result.**

-# 6. Limitation
+# 6. Go Premium

-At this version, only maximum 02 Monit agents are supported.
+We give it free for 02 Monit agents forever.
+If you need more, pls check the purchase form in Dashboard.
+I promise that the cost will be very reasonable!